CodeIntelligenceTesting/libpng/contrib/tools/README.txt

-This directory (contrib/tools) contains tools used by the authors of libpng.
+This directory (contrib/tools) contains tools used by the authors of libci.

-Code and data placed in this directory is not required to build libpng, however the code in this directory has been used to generate data or code in the body of the libpng source.
+Code and data placed in this directory is not required to build libci, however the code in this directory has been used to generate data or code in the body of the libci source.
 The source code identifies where this has been done.
-Code in this directory may not compile on all operating systems that libpng supports.
+Code in this directory may not compile on all operating systems that libci supports.

 NO COPYRIGHT RIGHTS ARE CLAIMED TO ANY OF THE FILES IN THIS DIRECTORY.